ShellyAmbar/rn-switch-button/README.md

-## A dynamic Switch / toggle button that response to the touch with animation.

-### It comes with a built-in TypeScript typings and is compatible with all popular JavaScript frameworks.
-You can use it directly or leverage well-maintained wrapper packages that allow for a more native integration with your frameworks of choice.

 > [!NOTE]
 > A dynamic Switch / toggle button that response to the touch with animation.
 > It comes with a built-in TypeScript typings and is compatible with all popular JavaScript frameworks.
 You can use it directly or leverage well-maintained wrapper packages that allow for a more native integration with your frameworks of choice.